Moggi/goTo/README.md

 ### Predefined environments
 Another feature is the possibility to use goTo to setup a environment with a simple file with your commands
-NOTE: goTo will read line by line executing with `eval`, so your command needs to be in one line
+**IMPORTANT**: goTo will read line by line executing with `eval`, so your command needs to be in one line
 ```sh
 # lets say every time you will work on a Hadoop project, you need to make two alias
 alias hstart='./giant/path/to/your/project/with/hadoop/projectH/start-all.sh'